rabbitmq/rabbitmq-website/site/oauth2-examples.md

 #### Demo 2: Launch RabbitMQ with custom scopes in extra scope field

-To launch RabbitMq with scope mappings and with *custom scopes* in the `extra_scope` we run the following command:
+To launch RabbitMq with scope mappings and with *custom scopes* in the `extra_scope` you run the following command:

 <pre class="lang-bash">
 CONFIG=rabbitmq-scope-aliases-and-extra-scope.config make start-rabbitmq